Setting up a OneLink requires two different personas within an organization to work together, using their own resources: Marketers and developers.

 The marketer and developers need to decide together on the best long-term system for the

 deep_link_value(and any other parameters/values) to minimize additional app updates.

 deep_link_valuecan be based on a SKU, post ID, path, or anything else.
 We strongly recommend agreeing on a system that allows for you to enter dynamic values on your chosen parameter, so you can generate many different deep links that go to different content within the app, without any further changes to the app code by the developers.

 See the following URL examples.
 The

 deep_link_valueof a fruit type was chosen by the marketer and developer together.
 And the developers made the values dynamic, so the marketer could enter any fruit without the need for further work by the dev team.

 Developers perform the OneLink setup in the app:

 - Initial setup

 - Implementing extended deferred deep linking

-Implement the unified deep linking (UDL) API for Android and iOS to retrieve data from the click and use that data to redirect users for a personalized experience to a specific in-app activity (deep linking or deferred deep linking).
+Implement the unified deep linking (UDL) API to retrieve data from the click and use that data to redirect users for a personalized experience to a specific in-app activity (deep linking or deferred deep linking).